ibm-cloud-docs/databases-for-redis/high-availability.md

 Several minutes of database unavailability or connection interruption is not expected.
 Open a [support ticket](https://cloud.ibm.com/unifiedsupport/cases/add) with details if you have time periods longer than a minute with no connectivity so we can investigate.

-## Resource Scaling
+## Performance

 {{site.data.keyword.databases-for-redis}} deployments do not auto-scale.
+You can scale your deployments [to your usage](/docs/services/databases-for-redis?topic=databases-for-redis-resources-scaling) There are a few factors to consider if you are concerned about the performance of your deployment.

+### Memory Policies

+By default, deployments are configured with a `noeviction` policy.
+All data is kept in memory until the `maxmemory` limit is reached and Redis will return an error if the memory limit is exceeded.
+The `maxmemory` is set to 85% of a data node's available memory, so your node doesn't run out of system resources.
+For example, the minimum size deployment has 1 GB RAM per node, and its `maxmemory` is set to 858993459 bytes.

+You can scale the amount of memory to accommodate more data, and you can configure the `maxmemory` setting to tune memory usage.
+The [Redis documentation](https://redis.io/topics/memory-optimization#memory-allocation) has some good information on memory behavior and tuning `maxmemory`.

+You can also configure your deployment to use [Redis as a cache](/docs/services/databases-for-redis?topic=databases-for-redis-redis-cache), allowing Redis to evict data out of memory once the memory limit has been reached.

+### Disk IOPS

+The number of Input-Output Operations per second (IOPS) is limited by the type of storage volume being used.
+Storage volumes for {{site.data.keyword.databases-for-redis}} deployments are provisioned on [Block Storage Endurance Volumes in the 10 IOPS per GB tier](/docs/infrastructure/BlockStorage?topic=BlockStorage-About#provendurance).
+By default, a deployment starts with persistence enabled.
+It's possible for very busy databases to exceed the IOPS for the disk size, and increasing disk can alleviate a performance bottleneck.

+### Monitoring your deployment

 Deployment owners can [monitor](/docs/services/databases-for-redis?topic=databases-for-redis-monitoring) the state of the deployment, estimate typical resource usage, and scale the deployment accordingly.

-If you are planning on running operations that might put a spike in RAM usage, or any data operations that could overflow your allotted storage, you can manually scale your service's resources up to avoid hitting any limits that affect deployment operations.
+If you are planning on running operations that might put a spike in resource usage, you can manually scale your service's resources up to avoid hitting any limits that affect deployment operations.

 ## SLA